vimukthi-nm2309242/CMPS-350-Project/README.md

 5. Use case 5
    - Developed the admin page
    - Added all the required features
-   - Displays all the courses that
+   - Displays all the courses that with a filtering system
+   - Was not able to implement the persistence system